 The Kalkaska Strong Project

-Awesome news!
-Thanks to the Northern Michigan Community Health Innovation Region, Blue Cross Blue Shield of Michigan, the Grand Traverse Regional Community Foundation and Cherry Capital Cycling Club, we’ve launched a pilot project in Kalkaska.
+Thanks to the Northern Michigan Community Health Innovation Region, Blue Cross Blue Shield of Michigan, the Grand Traverse Regional Community Foundation and Cherry Capital Cycling Club, we launched Kalkaska Strong in the fall of 2019.
 The goal is to partner with local champions to weave a culture of health into the fabric of Kalkaska.
 Like you, we are committed to a healthier, happier, stronger Kalkaska.

-Kids learning to move, and moving to learn.
+Kids learning to move and moving to learn.
 They are physically active as part of ordinary life – like going to school or the park or the library or the beach – and inspiring their parents, teachers, principals, neighbors to do the same.
-This is a powerful means to sustainable community health.
+This is a powerful means of sustainable community health.

-Norte’s youth-centered, active transportation-focused, neighborhood-based model combines four interconnected initiatives to engage, empower and motivate young people – and those who love them.
+Norte’s youth-centered, active transportation-focused, neighborhood-based model combines five interconnected initiatives to engage, empower and motivate young people – and those who love them.

 - Safe Routes to School: Encouragement and educational programs empowering students to walk or bike themselves to school.

-The Kalkaska Strong is a two-year project to strengthen community.
+The Kalkaska Strong is a project to strengthen community.
 Together, we can empower kids to get off the couch, off their screens, and outside.
-The project will help build a stronger, better connected and more walk/bike-friendly Kalkaska.
+The project will help build a stronger, better connected, and more walk/bike-friendly Kalkaska.

 - Kalkaska Public Schools